BetaThis is a new service – your feedback will help us to improve it.

 Table 5.3: Sensitivity of RAB charge forecasts to variations of key policy inputs

-Table shows the percentage point (pp) change to the forecast 2020-21 RAB charges as a consequence of varying each listed policy input up or down by 1pp, or in the case of the repayment threshold by £1,000.
-Changes of the repayment threshold and repayment rate impact all years from 2021-22 onwards, since no borrowers affecting the 2020-21 RAB charge will begin repayment until at least April 2021.
-The change in interest rate impacts all years from 2020-21 onwards.
+Table 5.3 shows the percentage point (pp) change to the forecast 2021-22 RAB charges as a consequence of varying each listed policy input up or down by 1pp, or in the case of the repayment threshold by £1,000 in 2022-23 (with the threshold growing at the usual rate after that).

 Plan 2 full-time RAB charge